supabase/supabase-py/README.md

 ## Usage

-It's usually best practice to set your api key environment variables in some way that version control doesn't track them, e.g don't put them in your python modules!
-Set the key and url for the supabase instance in the shell, or better yet, use a dotenv file.
-Heres how to set the variables in the shell.
+It's usually best practice to set your API key environment variables in some way that version control doesn't track them, e.g. don't put them in your python modules!
+Set the Key and URL for the supabase instance in the shell, or better yet, use a dotenv file.
+Here's how to set the variables in the shell.

 ```bash
 export SUPABASE_URL="my-url-to-my-awesome-supabase-instance"